 An insightful interview with South Africa’s rising DJ Dwson

-South Africa’s substantial electronic music scene has been the center of attention for the past few years.
+South Africa’s substantial electronic music scene has been the centre of attention for the past few years.
 Musical styles like Afrotech, Afrohouse and other interconnected types of music have been exported globally, capturing the minds and hearts of music fans all over.
 The country’s tumultuous past is well known, but the ghost of racial segregation still has a deep impact on millions to this day.

-Dwson is one of the few Coloured artists that have burst through the electronic music scene, opening the doors for other to walk though.
-His sound a beautiful blend of various styles.
+Dwson is one of the few Coloured artists that have burst through the electronic music scene, opening the doors for other to walk through.
+His sound is a beautiful blend of various styles.
 He grew up on jazz through his father and later in his teens fell in love with house music.

 Below is an interview with the talented Dwson.

 What was it like growing up in Cape Town?

 I’m from Factreton, which is quite a chilled area.
 I mean there’s a lot of things happening around us, we’re surrounded by gangsters and drugs.
 In terms of being Coloured, there’s a stereotype that we’re all aggressive and we all speak one language, which is not the case.